700+ Revision Questions

 FAQs

 The Life in the UK test is a 24-question, 45-minute, multiple-choice exam for persons applying for British citizenship or for settlement under Indefinite Leave to Remain (ILR).
-The 24 questions test an applicant's knowledge of life in the United Kingdom based on 5 core areas.
-(Chapter 1 is not necessarily a testable area but is still useful to know.)
-These core areas based on the handbook, Life in the United Kingdom: A guide for new residents, are:
+The 24-question test an applicant's knowledge of life in the United Kingdom based on 5 core areas.
+(Chapter 1 is not necessarily a testable area, but is still useful to know.)
+These core areas, based on the handbook, Life in the United Kingdom: A guide for new residents, are:

 • The values and principles of the UK